etherex/btc-swap/README.md

 `completed` callback gets fired when the transaction is mined and returns the reserved ticket object.

-#### `claimTicket(ticketId, txHex, txHash, txIndex, merkleSibling, txBlockHash, success, completed, failure)`
+#### `claimTicket(ticketId, txHex, txHash, txIndex, merkleSibling, txBlockHash,
+  feeWei, success, completed, failure)`
-Claim a ticket with ID `ticketId`, with the signed BTC transaction hex `txHex`, the BTC transaction hash `txHash`, BTC transaction index `txIndex`, BTC merkle siblings `merkleSibling` and BTC block hash `txBlockHash`.
+Claim a ticket with ID `ticketId`, with the signed BTC transaction hex `txHex`, the BTC transaction hash `txHash`, BTC transaction index `txIndex`, BTC merkle siblings `merkleSibling` and BTC block hash `txBlockHash`. `feeWei` can be obtained by calling `getFeeAmount(txBlockHash)` and will be the transaction's value if it's above zero.
 The `success` callback gets fired when the Ethereum transaction is sent and returns the Ethereum transaction hash.
 The `completed` callback gets fired when the transaction is mined and returns the ticket ID.

 #### `cancelTicket(ticketId, success, failure)`
 Cancel a ticket with `ticketId`, if the ticket is still reservable and by